 Alloy bats are suitable for beginners and experienced players alike.
 Without a break-in period, a first-time user can take advantage of the extremely strong and responsive aluminum out of the wrapper.
 The incredible balance, fast swing speeds and unmistakable “ping” on contact also provides an edge that experienced and competitive players love.

-The increased strength allows for multi-variable wall designs, which results in larger sweet spots and more forgiveness on mishits.
-Stronger alloy results in ring-free barrels that meet certification standards with no dead spots along the barrel.
+The increased strength allows for multi-variable wall designs, resulting in larger sweet spots and more forgiveness on mishits.
+Our aluminum bats also feature a ring-free barrel design that meet certification standards with no dead spots along the barrel.

 Composite bats offer maximum barrel length, meaning a longer surface area and wider sweet spot without sacrificing balance.
 The patented SDX EXT connection increases stiffness to maintain energy transfer to the ball while minimizing sting on the hands.

-The two-piece composite construction allows for higher performance and all-season durability but requires a 6-step break-in period.
+The two-piece composite construction with anti-vibration connections allows for smooth swings and higher performance for all types of youth players.
+Composite bats do require a 6-step break-in period for optimal performance.
 If proper care of the bat isn't taken during the break-in period and over the life of the bat, it may result in premature breakage or lowered performance.

 Marucci also offers a hybrid bat line – the CAT8 Connect – that combines a carbon composite handle with an aluminum alloy barrel.
-This two-piece design results in a slightly end-loaded feel and whip-like swing that power hitters love.
+This two-piece design places extra mass in the barrel for an end-loaded feel that power hitters love.